bannmannutt/ClassicSonicLauncher/README.md

 Sonic 2 decompilation goes into a folder titled Sonic 2

-Sonic CD decompilation goes into a folder titled Sonic cd
+Sonic CD decompilation goes into a folder titled Sonic CD

 Sonic 3 AIR goes into a folder titled Sonic 3

-Sonic Mania goes into a folder titled Monic Mania
+Sonic Mania goes into a folder titled Sonic Mania

 # Build Instructions